ExoticDG/Cyber-Security-Advice/_pages/Dont Be An Idiot/The power of the Interner.md

 I've noticed quite a few people publicly posting various information such as birthdays, now, feel free to do this, I however don't recommend doing so.

-Especially when under adult age (18+) and or if your apart of 'vulnerable' communities.
+Especially when under adult age (18+) and or if your apart of 'vulnerable' / attacked communities, such as the LGBTQIA+, Furry, and Alterhuman comunities.
 (I personally am a LGBTQIA+ Furry.
 Part of the reason you likely wont see things linking to my identity on any of my internet posts.
 I follow my own advice.)

 No Internet site is entirely secure, there are almost always ways to get in.